About This Page

 Due to my own lack of free time and the availability of PSA memorabilia, I am not able to respond to requests for memorabilia such as Safety

 Cards, Kiddie Wings, etc. I apologize for this fact.
 (Heck, it took me 5 years to even SEE a deck of Playing Cards!)

 The PSA History Page and all other original writings are copyrighted by Kevin Trinkle.
 Permission is granted for personal, unaltered usage only.
 Materials contained in this site may not be reproduced in any way, shape, or form without the consent of the copyright holder.
 This site may not be altered in any way by the end-user.

-All PSA company photos (credited to PSA), videos, and graphical design are copyrighted 1949-1988 by US Airways Group.
-US Airways controls all commercial reproduction of any heritage airline (including PSA).
-Any commercial use must be cleared by the US Airways Heritage committee - for commercial use requests, please use the "Contact Us" form located on this page.
+All PSA company photos (credited to PSA), videos, and graphical design are copyrighted 1949-1988 by American Airlines.
+American Airlines Group controls all commercial reproduction of any heritage airline (including PSA).
+Any commercial use must be cleared by American Airlines and/or the C.R.
+Smith Museum.

 Third party photographs are copyrighted by the original photographer and permission is granted for personal use only.
 They may not be reproduced on any other media form or web site without the copyright holder's permission.